The king of Burgundy

 Pairing Pinot Noir with Food

 If there's one thing that beats sitting down with a glass of your favorite Pinot Noir, it's sipping a glass of your favorite Pinot Noir alongside food that complements its qualities.
-So it should be music to your ears to hear that Pinot Noir pairs beautifully with a diverse range of culinary delights.
+It should therefore be music to your ears to hear that Pinot Noir pairs beautifully with a diverse range of culinary delights.

 • Meat and fish lovers are in luck when it comes to this wine.
 As a lighter-bodied red wine, Pinot Noir isn't limited to only pairing with red meats, so feel free to experiment with various grilled or roasted meats and fish.
 A couple of options you may want to try out include succulent roasted duck or grilled salmon.